trixi-gpu/TrixiCUDA.jl/README.md

 # Provide GPU Support for Trixi.jl via CUDA
-Note: This project is still in the developing and testing phase.
-See [Project Summary](https://gist.github.com/huiyuxie/44b561f9f854aada98fdb37036081454) for future steps.
+This project is undertaken as part of the [Google Summer of Code 2023](https://summerofcode.withgoogle.com/) program and is in the developing and testing phase.
+Please check the [Project Summary](https://gist.github.com/huiyuxie/44b561f9f854aada98fdb37036081454) for future steps.

 ## GPU Strategy Overview
 At present, two primary strategies are being explored for leveraging GPU capabilities: